Board of Directors

-Tim Twaddle, Treasurer
+Tim Twaddle, Secretary

 Tim Twaddle grew up near Garden City Raceway in his hometown of St. Catherines, Ontario.
 Through a family connection, he met horseman Bill Carroll as a a teen and started working in the barn area on the weekends and during breaks from school, and eventually received his driver’s license in late 1983.
 By the early 1990s, he became one of Canada’s top drivers, handling horses for the powerful John Burns Stable.
 He drove Jugette and Breeders Crown winner Towner’s Image, as well as Breeder’s Crown winner Hardie Hanover.